esperanca/personal_website/src/posts/weeknotes-042.md

   - servicedesign
   - psychologicalsafety
 ---
-A lot happened since the last post last year!
-I now live in Valencia, I have a new job working in healthcare (again) and doing my best to find balance and joy in life.
+A lot has happened since my last update in november last year!
+I got my british citizenship.
+I am now living in Valencia.
+I have a new job working in healthcare.
+And the theme for my second half of the year is finding balance.

 ## Top 3 links